Public Value Statements

 Public Value Statements developed by educators serving Jo Daviess, Stephenson and Winnebago Counties are outlined below.
 These statements do not represent all programming but demonstrate how Extension's work benefits local communities.

-- Public Value Statement - Energy and Environmental Stewardship
+- Public Value Statement - Natural Resources, Environment & Energy

 - Public Value Statement - Local Foods and Small Farms